WGIR (AM): Early years

 The station signed on the air on October 2, 1941, as WMUR, owned by former New Hampshire Governor Francis P. Murphy.
 WMUR was an NBC Blue Network affiliate.
-WMUR carried the Blue Network line up of dramas, comedies, news and sports during the "Golden Age of Radio."
+WMUR carried the Blue Network line up of dramas, comedies, news and sports during the "Golden Age of Radio".
 The Blue Network later became ABC Radio.

 An FM sister station on 95.7 MHz was added on December 21, 1947, which largely simulcast the AM station.
 Plans for an FM station had been in place for seven years.
 However, few people owned FM radios at the time and management doubted the FM station would ever be profitable.
 WMUR-FM was shut down December 27, 1950.
 The frequency is now occupied by WZID.

 WMUR-TV

-A few years later, Murphy decided to apply for a television station construction permit on Channel 9.
-Murphy had to compete against applications from 1370 WFEA, 1250 WKBR (now WGAM), and the Manchester Union-Leader, the local daily newspaper headed by William Loeb III.
-But Murphy won the construction permit and WMUR-TV signed on March 28, 1954.
+A few years later, Murphy decided to apply for a television station on Channel 9.
+Murphy had to compete against applications from WFEA, WKBR (now WGAM), and the Manchester Union-Leader, the local daily newspaper headed by William Loeb III.
+Murphy won the construction permit, and WMUR-TV signed on March 28, 1954.

 Because WMUR radio was an ABC affiliate, WMUR-TV picked up programming from the ABC Television Network.
 WMUR and WMUR-TV broadcast from a Victorian-style house on Elm Street in Manchester.